jeroenransijn/Front-end-Starter-Kit/README.md

 ## Git workflow

 There are two main branches: `master` and `dev`.
 Feature branches will be deleted when merged from feature branch to dev and then to master.
-Feature branches will be prepended with `Feature/`.
+Feature branches will be prepended with `feature/feature-name`.

+**Need a git refresher?**: [git - the simple guide](http://rogerdudler.github.io/git-guide/)

 ## Sass structure